-How to capture the past without cancelling it and sacrificing the future
+How to capture the past without cancelling the future

 'Past performance doesn’t guarantee future performance.'